 - Early August 2021 - complete final layout design

 The soil from the Beaver Creek excavation site was determined to be safe for reuse in the Bowl athletic fields after soil tests from an accredited lab showed no contaminants in the soil.
 The soils were tested using a TCLP chemical analysis, which is used to identify hazardous elements and is a common practice standard for determining the of reuse of soil in public spaces.
 View a summary report.

 Field Closures: the eastern half from May 2021 - May 2022, the northwest quarter from September 2021 - May 2023 and southwest quarter from May 2021 - May 2023.

 - Fencing will be installed to ensure the safety of those on the walking path around the Bowl.

-- Frequent testing of the soil and air quality as the project progresses,
+- Testing of the soil and air quality monitoring will be completed as the project progresses.

 - Dust-mitigating fencing will be installed between the Bowl and Bath House/Pool

 - A four-way stop sign at the intersection of Dr. Martin Luther King, Jr. Boulevard and Lincoln Park Road to ensure pedestrian and traffic safety.